John Pilch

-John A. Pilch (July 11, 1925 – June 14, 1991) was a National Basketball Association (NBA) player.
-He played basketball at the University of Wyoming from 1947–50.
+John A. Pilch (July 11, 1925 – June 14, 1991) was an American basketball player in the National Basketball Association (NBA).
+He played college basketball for the Wyoming Cowboys from 1947 to 1950.
 During that time, he was Wyoming's leading scorer.
-In his senior season, John averaged 11.5 points per game and was selected as an All-American basketball player.
-John was drafted in the second round of the 1950 NBA Draft by the Baltimore Bullets.
+In his senior season, Pilch averaged 11.5 points per game and was selected as an All-American basketball player.
+John was drafted in the second round of the 1950 NBA draft by the Baltimore Bullets.
 He played in one NBA season with the Minneapolis Lakers, 0.6 points and 1 rebound per game.
 In 1999, John was posthumously inducted into the University of Wyoming Athletics Hall of Fame.